sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 ## Acknowledgments
-Thanks for Facebook and Udacity for the chance to learn DL.
+Thanks for Facebook and Udacity for the chance to learn Deep Learning and Pytorch.